monk-io/docs/docs/develop/config-files.md

 title: "Add Dynamic Configuration"
 ---

-Monk offers a convenient way to pass arbitrary text files (such as config files) to any container from the Kit level.
-Such files can be generated on the fly at container startup making it easy to create dynamic configuration for services based on Monk variables.
+MonkOS offers a convenient way to pass arbitrary text files (such as config files) to any container from the Kit level.
+Such files can be generated on the fly at container startup making it easy to create dynamic configuration for services based on MonkOS variables.

 ## Nginx example